Chile–Venezuela relations: History

 In 1973, Chile experienced a coup d'état against the government of President Salvador Allende by General Augusto Pinochet.
 As a result, approximately 24,000 Chileans sought asylum in Venezuela.
 Many Chilean refugees returned to Chile in the 1990s after democracy was restored in the country.

 In the early 21st century, relations between both nations have been close as both nations worked closely for deeper South American integration.
 In 1999, Hugo Chávez became President of Venezuela.
 In 2006, Michelle Bachelet was elected President of Chile.
 Both leaders maintained a close political relationship as both leaders were part of the "Pink tide" left-wing governments in Latin American democracies.
 Both countries were founding members of the now defunct Union of South American Nations.

 In 2013, Nicolás Maduro became President of Venezuela after the death of President Chávez.
 Since President Maduro's time in office, the Crisis in Venezuela have reached drastic levels and have contributed to the Venezuelan refugee crisis with over 200,000 Venezuelans immigrating and seeking asylum in Chile.
 As a result, in June 2019, Chile placed visa restrictions on Venezuelans entering the country.
 In response, Venezuela imposed visa restrictions on Chilean nationals visiting the country.
 In January 2019, as a result of the Venezuelan presidential crisis, the Chilean government recognized Juan Guaidó as acting President of Venezuela.
 In 2023, Chile reinstated a resident-ambassador in Caracas to Maduro's government.

 The following year, relations between the countries were strained after Ronald Ojeda, a former venezuelan soldier and political dissident, was murdered in Chile, and on 29 July 2024, Venezuela announced the expulsion of Chile's diplomats to Venezuela after the country refused to recognize Nicolás Maduro as the winner of the presidential elections.
 As a result, both nations have since closed their respective embassies.

+In January 2026, Chilean President-elect José Antonio Kast commented the capture of Venezuelan President Nicolás Maduro by the United States intervention in Venezuela, declaring “the arrest of Nicolás Maduro is great news for the region."